 Cecil D. Magpuri

 Cecil D. Magpuri is the Chief Executive Officer and co-founder of Falcon’s Beyond.
 In this role, he directs the company’s endeavors and establishes a road map for the future.
 He maintains high-level oversight of all significant creative and operational developments.
-Cecil is also a member of the Falcon’s Beyond Board of Directors.
+Cecil is also a member of the Falcon’s Beyond Board of Managers.

 Before becoming CEO of Falcon’s Beyond, Cecil served as the President and Chief Creative Officer of Falcon’s Treehouse, a company he co-founded in 2000 that was later rebranded as Falcon’s Creative Group and expanded to include Falcon’s Digital Media and Falcon’s Licensing.
 He molded it into a well-respected and award-winning themed entertainment design firm that collaborated with some of the biggest names in the business to produce innovative guest experiences.
 Cecil personally led the design efforts for new technology products and attraction systems, which resulted in dozens of patents.